Skip to main content

 Special Cases

-When you run a command with --detach, the command lock is released immediately after the process detaches.
-This allows other users to use the box while your script continues running in the background.
+When you run a command with --detach, the command lock is held until the detached process finishes on the box.
+This prevents other users from accidentally interfering with your running script.

 lager update --all skips locked boxes